sonu-arora/OfficeDocs-SkypeForBusiness/Teams/what-are-teams-live-events.md

 # What are Teams live events?
 **Summary**: Learn how live events enable users to broadcast video and content to large online audiences in Microsoft Teams, Yammer, and Microsoft Stream.
+Note: This feature is currently available as a preview.

 ## Overview
 Live events in Microsoft 365 enable users to broadcast video and content to large online audiences in Microsoft Teams, Yammer and [Microsoft Stream](https://docs.microsoft.com/en-us/stream/).